Engineering

 The inner contour comprising: capacitive regime nodes (C2.1, C2.2, C2.3), discharger network (parallel switching units with overlapping frequency spectra), and primary LC resonant structure (primary winding 4 + capacitor 6).
 Frame A is where the controlled discharge-resonant regime is formed and sustained.
 Contour A is evaluated through regime stability coefficients, not through single-stage converter efficiency.

-Converter-efficiency formalism applies to systems that consume an external fuel/source flux into work plus waste heat.
-VENDOR.Max is a system with internal stored electromagnetic state, regulated feedback regeneration, and parallel field-coupled extraction — the applicable accounting framework is conservation closure via boundary residual, together with regime stability coefficients inside Contour A (GA,loss, GA,total) and parallel-branch partition inside the shared inductive coupling domain (ksec + kter + kloss = 1).
+Converter-efficiency formalism is appropriate for ordinary source-to-load conversion chains, where a defined external input flux is converted into useful output and losses.
+VENDOR.Max is a system with internal stored electromagnetic state, regulated feedback regeneration, and parallel field-coupled extraction — the applicable accounting framework is conservation closure via boundary residual, together with loss-bounded and extraction-aware regime stability coefficients inside Contour A and parallel-branch partition inside the shared inductive coupling domain (ksec + kter + kloss = 1).

 Short answer (extractable): The whole device is evaluated by conservation closure residual Rboundary → 0 within measurement uncertainty, not by a single converter-efficiency ratio.

 The question “where does the energy come from?” does not have a universal answer — it has a boundary-relative answer.
 At each defined boundary of any engineering system with storage, redistribution, and regulated feedback, source attribution looks different.
-Ignoring this relativity is the principal source of both false overunity claims and hostile-review red flags.
+Ignoring this relativity is the principal source of both false claims of net energy gain and hostile-review red flags.

 · At the turbine boundary: water flow through the turbine channel.